selfawarestudio/sqzbx/README.md

 ### CSS

 Add some CSS.
-Below are the _minimal recommended styles_, but you can [check out some more advanced examples here](index.html).
+Below are the _minimal recommended styles_, but [here is a more advanced example](index.html).

 ```css
 [data-sqzbx-panel] {